-So, sadly, gone are the days of the Ford and Holden V8’s battling it out for dominance on Mount Panorama.
+So, sadly, gone are the days of the Ford and Holden V8s battling it out for dominance on Mount Panorama.

 Bathurst has been home to motorsport since 1963 when the Armstrong 500 race, previously held at Phillip Island, relocated there.
-The original race was – as the name implied – over a 500 mile circuit, which doubled up at Bathurst to the current 1000 mile race.
+The original race was – as the name implied – over a 500-mile circuit, which doubled up at Bathurst to the current 1000-mile race.

-Over the years many different classes of cars – from production saloon cars to various classes of touring cars – have raced in the Bathurst 1000, but as of 1999 the race swapped to the supercar category and since then has been one of the venues for this championship.
+Over the years, many different classes of cars – from production saloon cars to various classes of touring cars – have raced in the Bathurst 1000, but as of 1999 the race swapped to the supercar category and, since then, has been one of the venues for this championship.

 You might be forgiven for thinking that it’s only about the two (former) local manufacturers – Ford and Holden – but that’s not strictly the case.
 Other marques do take part, such as BMW, Nissan and Volvo, but given the main attraction of the event has been the Holden vs Ford battle, other marques were completely excluded from the race from 1999 until 2012.
-They were allowed back in in 2013, but only Nissan has had any success on the track since then.
+They were allowed back in 2013, but only Nissan has had any success on the track since then.

 As things stand, Holden is ahead of Ford with 32 wins against Ford’s 20.

-Many famous drivers have competed over the years, including Bob Jane (as in Bob Jane T Marts) and Jacky Ickx (who went on to F1), but the undisputed ‘King of the Mountain’ is the late Peter Brock, who won the race nine times beween 1972 and 1987, two wins ahead of his nearest rival Jim Richards.
+Many famous drivers have competed over the years, including Bob Jane (as in Bob Jane T Marts) and Jacky Ickx (who went on to F1), but the undisputed ‘King of the Mountain’ is the late Peter Brock, who won the race nine times between 1972 and 1987, two wins ahead of his nearest rival Jim Richards.

 What makes the Bathurst track different to most other racing tracks around Australia, or even the world, is the height variation – the highest point is vertically 174m above the lowest point (hence the name ‘Mount Panorama’) and the resultant unique driving experience which makes watching Bathurst very different from other motorsport races.